Insidious: Chapter 2: Filming

 Principal photography for Insidious: Chapter 2 began on January 15, 2013, in Los Angeles.
 Having a slightly higher production budget than its predecessor, the film was captured over the course of 25 shooting days.
 A bulk of the film was shot at a house in Highland Park, Los Angeles, which served as the location of Lorraine Lambert's house.
 Another location used for filming was the former Linda Vista Community Hospital, which was redressed as a hospital setting and used for the construction of interior sets (including recreations of sets from the first film).
 "I've never shot in Linda Vista," said Wan about the location.
 "It's kind of funny because Leigh and I have always heard so much about it.
 For research on the first one [Leigh] came here to do a bit of ghost-hunting.
 And I think a lot of that inspired us when we needed a hospital set."

 Music

 The musical score to Insidious: Chapter 2 is composed by Joseph Bishara, who previously collaborated with director James Wan on the first installment as well as The Conjuring.
-"Finding the right range and tone for the feeling is an important part," described Bishara on generating tension through sound.
-"James is very particular with sting placement along with Kirk, our editor on both Insidious films and Conjuring.
-Silence can create a listening space, where rather than give you something else to listen to it enables you to hear things."

 A soundtrack album for the film was released digitally on September 15 and in physical forms on October 8, 2013, by Void Recordings.
-Additional songs featured in the film include: